WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 ![](../Support_Files/LED_Circuit_Simplified.svg)

-RGB LEDs are only slightly more complex, and come in two flavors, depending on whether they're common cathode common anode:
+RGB LEDs are only slightly more complex, and come in two flavors, depending on whether they're common cathode or common anode:

 ![](../Support_Files/RGB_LED_Wiring.svg)